someone pumping biodiesel into their car

 Biodiesel is a natural fuel.
 Its use makes it possible to reduce greenhouse gas emissions, as it is produced from organic matter (mainly vegetable oils or animal fats).

 Depending on the amount of biodiesel in a fuel's composition, a nomenclature is used using the letter B and a number, indicating the proportion of biodiesel in the blend with diesel obtained from oil.
-So, there can be anything from B2 (containing 2% biodiesel) to B100, which would be pure biofuel.
+So, at Service Stations, diesel of fossil origin is called B7, being able to contain up to 7% biodiesel.

 Biodiesel uses